-By Jessa Paschke, Pet Training Specialist
+By Jessa Paschke, Pet Behavior and Training Specialist

 All pets need guidance.
 Training helps ensure they stay safe and healthy, and interact well with those around them.
 In fact, a well-trained dog is often happier and more relaxed!
 Dogs love structure, and they enjoy learning new skills, working with you, and gaining praise and affection through the process of dog training.

 Is your dog allowed on the bed or furniture?
 Is part of the yard off limits?
 Decide on your “house rules” and stick with them.
 Being inconsistent will confuse your dog and make it harder to make progress with training.
 This video from BANFIELD® Pet Hospital has some helpful ideas about training and how to reinforce good behavior.

 Make sure your dog understands the “come,” “sit,” “stay” and “drop it” cues.
 These can literally be lifesaving, for example if your dog gets away from her leash near a busy street, or goes to eat something that could be dangerous.
 Learn more about the principles of teaching and training dogs from VCA Animal Hospitals.

 To train your dog, you need to show the behavior you want – like coming when called – and reward it.
 For example, get down on your dog’s level and say “come” while enticing the dog to come towards you with playful gestures or moving slightly away from him.
 When he gets to you, reward him with praise and a treat.
 This will teach your dog that great things come from you when he comes when called.

 Practice over time, from a greater and greater distance, and at times when your dog is most likely to succeed.
 Work up to eventually being off-leash in a distracting environment.
 But, don’t practice outdoors until your dog has mastered this cue and won’t run away.
 Here are 20 helpful training dos and don’ts from our PEDIGREE® brand.